Should I resend my email?: How to decide

 What are some alternatives to resending an email?

 Depending on your campaign and/or audience dynamic, it might not make sense to resend your email.
-Increase the value of your first send with these tactics:
+Instead, get more out of your first send with these tactics:

 Segment your audience: Does your audience have many different niches and subgroups?
-(We bet yes).
-Instead of sending and resending more specific emails to your full audience, look to segment your audience into different demographic, behavior-based and product-related groups.
+(We bet yes.)
+Rather than send and resend niche emails to your full audience, look to segment your audience into different demographic, behavior-based and product-related groups.
 So no matter how many individual emails you send each segment, you’re maximizing your potential with each one.

 Personalize your emails with dynamic content: Segmentation allows you to send different emails to different groups within your audience.
 But that doesn’t account for differences between groups.
 Maybe you’re sending a newsletter to everyone that has expressed interest in financial topics.
 You want to promote your related magazine to this audience, but only to people that haven’t already subscribed.